IvPetGamer1237/idk/README.md

 ## this is a testing scripts
 ### about C/graphical.c

-this is just a gui program written on c using gtk 3
+this is just a gui program written on C using gtk 3

 **compiling C/graphical.c:**
 ```bash